 Your About Us page is one of the most important pages on your website.
 It’s also likely to be one of the most frequently visited.
-So you’d better make it good!
-Think of it as an opportunity to introduce yourself to your guests.
+So you’d better make it good.
+Think of it as an opportunity to introduce yourself to your visitors.

 Who are these people visiting your About Us page?
 Most likely, they’re prospective customers considering the purchase of your products or services.
 They’re trying to determine if they can trust you.
 They want to peek behind the curtain and see if your company is one they’d like to do business with.
 They seek answers to questions like these:

 Answering those questions and more is a tall order, but one you should approach with enthusiasm.
 After all, this is the one place you can and should sing your own praises.
 This is your opportunity to tell the world why your company is awesome.
 But you’ll need to do it tactfully, and that’s the tricky part.

 When writing your About Us page, you don’t want to say the same things that appear on your Home page, and a long, detailed, historical summary will bore the reader.
 You also don’t want to sound like you’re boasting.
 As in most things, the best answer is to find the middle ground.

 Much like a resume you’d use to land a job, your About Us page is the place to toot your own horn.
 To avoid bragging or appearing pushy steer clear of hype.
 Instead offer a straightforward presentation of the facts and figures.
 Avoid superlatives.